Ultrabook5000/.NET-MAUI-BlazorServer-HybridApp-Template/README.md

 # .NET MAUI Blazor Server and Hybrid App - Template
 ## What is it?
-**TLDR;** This template provides a structure for creating Blazor Server and .NET MAUI Hybrid App with a shared RCL (Razor Class Library) where you can share your pages and services.
+**TLDR;** This template provides a structure for creating Blazor Server and .NET MAUI Hybrid App with a shared RCL (Razor Class Library) where you can store your pages and services.

 At the end of Eilon Lipton's talk at the .NET Conf 21 ([Build cross-platform native apps with .NET MAUI and Blazor](https://www.youtube.com/watch?v=Dr8L7zXxwLI&t=1534s)) there was a question about a project template for "*WebAssembly + Server + Hybrid*" and that Microsoft is currently not sure which way to ship this template.